 Proposed principle 4 states, "A successor shall ensure that the total benefits to all customers and the electrical system are approximately equal to or greater than the total costs."
-As discussed above, we decline to adopt proposed principle 4 and instead adopt an overarching principle that the successor to the current net energy metering tariff shall comply with Public Utilities Code Section 2827.1, including 2827.1(4), which is the basis for proposed principle 4.
-Comments on this proposed principle raised other concerns including unmandated revisions to the language, amending the language to address the aforementioned cost burden, and defining the costs and benefits by use of tests
+As discussed above, we decline to adopt proposed principle 4 and instead adopt an overarching principle that the successor to the current net energy metering tariff should comply with Public Utilities Code Section 2827.1, including 2827.1(4), which is the basis for proposed principle 4.
+Comments on this proposed principle raised other concerns including unmandated revisions to the language, 44 amending the language to address the aforementioned cost burden, 45 and defining the costs and benefits by use of tests other than the Total Resource Cost test.
+46 We have addressed each of these concerns above and make no further findings regarding this proposed principle.